 It was telling that the two bonded over their like of old-fashioned country-house hotels.
 Soho House was the modern-day answer to the stodgy literary gentlemen’s clubs such as Groucho’s once so prevalent in London.

 The Georgian-style Somerset property that Devereux’s friend was referring to was located on 18 acres in southwest England.
 In addition to its 33 bedrooms, the site — which is known as Babington House and was Soho House’s second location —includes a private lodge, a 45-seat cinema, a children’s space, a log room, a dining room in an orangery, a bar, a library, a tennis court and a cricket field, among other amenities.

-Jones, the son of an insurance broker from Cobham, Surrey — a village 17 miles from London — was the sultan of Soho House cool, rubbing shoulders with celebrities such as Hollywood honcho Harvey Weinstein, actress Julia Roberts and hotelier André Balazs, among countless other.
+Jones, the son of an insurance broker from Cobham, Surrey — a village 17 miles from London — was the sultan of Soho House cool, rubbing shoulders with celebrities such as Hollywood honcho Harvey Weinstein, actress Julia Roberts and hotelier André Balazs, among countless others.
 He was also the brand’s curator, banning suits, overseeing interior design, rejecting unworthy members and nitpicking the menu.

 Over the next decade or so, Jones and his investors opened more clubs and a slew of restaurants and hotels, with plans for additional venues in the works.

 But it wasn’t until Jones teamed up with his current business partners — fashion and hospitality mogul Richard Caring, who came on board in 2008, and billionaire investor Ron Burkle, who invested in 2012 — that Soho House expansion went into overdrive.